 2.10 Investigations and Restoration

 The NTO shall promptly conduct investigations of equipment malfunctions and failures and forced transmission outages in a manner consistent with applicable FERC, PSC, NRC, NERC, NPCC and NYSRC rules, principles, guidelines, standards and requirements, ISO Procedures and Good Utility Practice.
 The NTO shall supply the results of such investigations to the NYSRC, the ISO, its ITO(s), and the other affected Transmission Owners.
 Following a total or partial system interruption, restoration shall be coordinated between the ISO control center and local control centers.
 The local control centers shall have the authority, in coordination with the ISO, to restore the system and to re-establish service if doing so would minimize the period of service interruption.
-The NTO shall determine, or arrange for its ITO(s) to determine, the level of resources to be applied to restore facilities to service following a failure, malfunction, or forced transmission outage.
+The NTO shall determine the level of resources to be applied to restore facilities to service following a failure, malfunction, or forced transmission outage.

 2.11 Information and Support